Reasons Why Excel Is Not Recognizing Duplicates

 Solution:

-So to fix this issue I used the ROUND function to truncate the third digit after the decimal.
+Used the ROUND function to remove the third digit after the decimal.

-Now all the prices are truncated with two-digit after the decimal.
+All the prices have two digits after the decimal.

 Read More: How to Remove Duplicate Names in Excel